damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab_pages_setup.markdown

 Sure!
 You are very welcome to contribute to the groups mentioned above.
 To do that, please set your website up and make sure it's working as you expected.
-Then, add an issue to the group you're interested in including a link to your project.
+Then, add an issue to the group you're interested in.
+Don't forget to include a link to your project.
 After a brief evaluation, we'll be glad to fork your project and present your theme to our community!

 ### Can I use `.php` pages and connect databases with my sites?

-No. GitLab Pages host static websites only (HTML, CSS and JS).
+No. GitLab Pages hosts static websites only (HTML, CSS and JS).

 <a name="getting-help"></a>